 Every production that graces the Shaw Festival stages is built “from scratch,” from an original design.
 Although The Shaw sometimes revisits plays in its canon, the design is always created for that director and those actors in the new production.
 Each element is painstakingly researched, designed and created to enhance that particular production.
 Design Director William Schmuck and Lighting Design Director Kevin Lamotte lead teams who collaborate with each production’s director to create set, costume and lighting designs that complement the play’s text.
 Meticulous historical research is combined with creative instincts and an understanding of the play.
 The Shaw’s designs and production values are celebrated as some of the best in the English-speaking world.

 MUSIC AT THE SHAW

-Music played an important role in Bernard Shaw’s life – in fact, he wrote music criticism for several years under the pseudonym Corno di Bassetto.
-Our Music Director Paul Sportelli creates new orchestrations for virtually all our musical productions, and if required, composes original scores for dramatic presentations.
-The Shaw also commissions scores from other contemporary composers such as Ryan deSouza, John Gzowski, Allen Cole, Marc Desormeaux Leslie Barber.
-On selected Sundays our Music Department gives free coffee concerts in the lobby of the Festival Theatre.
+Music played an important role in Bernard Shaw’s life — in fact, he wrote music criticism for several years under the pseudonym Corno di Bassetto.
+Music Director Paul Sportelli creates new orchestrations for virtually all of The Shaw’s musical productions and, if required, composes original scores for dramatic presentations.
+The Shaw also commissions scores from other contemporary composers such as Ryan deSouza, John Gzowski, Allen Cole, the late Marc Desormeaux, Reza Jacobs and Leslie Barber.
+On selected Sundays, free coffee concerts are offered by the Music Department in the lobby of the Festival Theatre.